phated/pick-values/README.md

 # pick-values

-Pick a set of values out of an object
+Pick an array of values out of an object.